 If you have experience of community-based care through an urgent community response team or virtual ward we would like to hear from you.
 We want to learn more about your experience of using these services to inform further development and improvements.

 Your feedback and recommendations will be used to look at what works well and what we can improve.
 In addition to your feedback, we are working with clinicians and learning from similar services in other parts of London.
-Following this we will be testing and reviewing the model of care to ensure to ensure that the services provided are accessible and equitable.
+Following this we will be developing a case for change and action plan.
+We will then develop a model of care which we will further test and review before implementation to ensure that the services provided are accessible and equitable.

 NHS South East London is planning to further develop community-based services as alternatives to people having to be admitted to hospital.
 We know from earlier engagement work that people find it hard to know where to go, so as part of this work, we also want to develop a central place through which people are referred to these services - this is called a single point of access or an integrated care co-ordination hub.